|Nutrition Facts (per serving)|

 Dredge cutlets in flour, then egg-water mixture, then breadcrumbs or panko crumbs.
 Allow cutlets to dry for 10 minutes before frying.

 Fry 5 to 7 minutes per side until golden.
 Place on a heatproof plate in a warm oven (about 200 F) covered with foil and repeat with remaining cutlets.
-Alternatively, use two skillets to speed the process.

 Serve warm with applesauce, boiled potatoes and a green vegetable like Brussels sprouts if desired.